pereznetworks/TD-Project8/README.md

       updated to latest for all other required gulp modules, I am using...
-        del, concat, sass, sourcemaps, rename, uglify, csso these have fixed gulp.util vulnerabilities
+        latest version of NodeJs, NPM and Gulp v4.0.0 also using latest verision of the following modules del, gulp-concat, gulp-sass, gulp-sourcemaps, gulp-rename, gulp-uglify, gulp-csso these have fixed gulp.util vulnerabilities
            or have stopped using it
             in their latest version

       using gulp.connect to run a live-reload server have switched task functions in gulpfile.js to gulp 4 syntax

+      has to switch from gulp-useref to gulp-concat gulp-useref does not seem to pick up the build tags in the html file instead the html file itself is copied over ... ??? will have to ressearch this and fix in future release of this project gulp-concat just takes file that match the path and glob pattern and basically strings these together
+           then am passing result to gulp.dest to write to ./dist folder

-      using gulp.imagemin for jpg and png compression for both master (gulp 3.9.1) and branch versions (gulp 4) despite moderate vulnerabilities due to gulp.util...
+      using gulp.imagemin for jpg and png compression for both master (based Gulp 3.9.1) and this branch (based on Gulp 4) despite moderate vulnerabilities due to gulp.util...
         it does work with gulp v4 and... for gulp image compression
         there really doesn't seem to be another stable, well supported module

+# Wish list:

+      would like to find a well supported image compression js module ... and make a gulp plugin out of it myself or perhaps, gulp-imagemin will address gulp-util vulnerabilties

+      maybe gulp-useref will address the issue I found with build tags not working

 # DONE:

-    In Gulp 4 branch, update gulp images task using gulp-imagemin
-      compress images and font files for production

-    Migrated to a branch of project to Gulp 4
+    Migrated syntax to a branch of project to Gulp 4

-    Project is complete and working for Gulp v3.9.1 research gulp.util dedup issues
+    Project is complete and working

-    Added jquery.min.js link to index.html and jquery.min.js to src files

-    Make the serve task the default task

-        gulp
-          default task - runs serve task

-    Setup 'live' development workflow

-        gulp serve
+# Extra credit:

+      The gulp default task has been setup to run ... a web server with live reload:
-          - runs build first
+          - run the clean then build task,
-          - runs watchFiles first
+          - a watchFiles task, monitoring src files for changes
-          - using 'dist' folder root
-          - runs a simple http development server
+          - a simple http development server, uses ./dist folder ar root
-          - if watchFiles detects and runs associated tasks again restart server
+          - watchFiles may detect changes and runs associated tasks, if so, web server is restarted

+# Project Expectations:

-    Setup build and workflow using gulp tasks:
+    Setup build and development workflow using the following gulp tasks:

-        compileSass
+        styles
-          - compile sass into css
+          - compiles sass into css

-        assets
+          - compiles map file for the sass locations of css styles
+          - compresses css file
+          - copies to ./dist folder
+          - overwrites if exists

+        scripts
+          - concats js files into 1 js file
+          - minifies the js src file, including latest version of jquery
-          - copy assets to dist folder
+          - copies to ./dist folder

-        html
-          - run compileSass and assets tasks
+          - overwrite if exists

+        images
+          - compresses images
-          - concat, minify all css and js files then copy to dist folder
+          - copies images to dist folder
+          - overwrites if exists

+        updateHTML
+          - copies src/index.html to dist/index.html
+          - overwrites if exists

         watchFiles
-          - run html in case changes to sass or js
+          - runs above tasks in case changes to respective src files

         build
-          - same as html task
+          - runs clean task
-          - but runs clean first
+          - runs styles, scripts, images, and updateHtml tasks

+        clean
+          - dels ./dist folder and anything it

-    Setup environment and gulpfile.js :
+    Setup build process and development work-flow using:

-      - Node.js, NPM and Gulp
+        Lastest versions Node.js, NPM and Gulp v4.0.0

-      - gulp modules
+        Decided on gulp modules
-        concat, sass, sourcemaps, rename, uglify, csso,
-          gulp-useref and serve
+          - del - deletes files and folders
+          - gulp-sass - compiles sass into css
+          - gulp-sourcemaps - create a map, track styles to location in sass file
+          - gulp-rename - rename files
+          - gulp-uglify - minify js files
+          - gulp-csso - minify css files
+          - gulp-concat - string together multiple files
+          - gulp-imagemin - compress jpeg and png files
+          - gulp-connect - runs a web server with live-reload

     Prep for project:

         reviewed...
           project instructions and exceeds speqs.
           Gulp Basics course, Gulp UseRef workshop and SCRUM course and project files

-    Will be going for Exceeds in this project